What causes the plague? Bubonic plague. Mechanisms of plague development

 • liver.

 The disease in humans has three clinical forms: bubonic, pulmonary and septic.
 Pandemics are most often caused by the first two.
-Bubonic without treatment goes into septic or pulmonary.
+Bubonic without treatment turns into septic or pulmonary.
 Clinical manifestations for these three types look like this:

 Treatment and prognosis